microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ## 3. Sign in to the Dev Box Extension

-1. Click on the profile icon on the bottom left of VS Code and click on 'Sign in to use Dev Box'.
-Use the same username and password you used for the Developer Portal.

-2. Click the Dev Box icon in the left sidebar, and select **Sign In**.
+1. Click the Dev Box icon in the left sidebar, and select **Sign In**.

 ![Sign in to Dev Box with Microsoft](InstructionImages/Build2025Images/SignIn.png)

 ### Create and Enable the Dev Box Tunnel

-3. After signing in, you will see all the projects you have access to.
+2. After signing in, you will see all the projects you have access to.
 Choose the project with the dev box already created for you, and select the Dev Box you want to connect to.

 ![Create Tunnel Screenshot](InstructionImages/Build2025Images/CreateTunnel.png)

-4. Enable the tunnel by clicking on the settings gear next to the tunnel - you'll see 'enable tunnel'.
+3. Enable the tunnel by clicking on the settings gear next to the tunnel - you'll see 'enable tunnel'.
 This process may take up to 1–3 minutes, as it will install VS Code on the Dev Box (if not already installed) and set up the tunnel.

 ![Enable Tunnel Screenshot](InstructionImages/Build2025Images/EnableTunnel.png)

 ### Connect to the Dev Box in VS Code

-5. Once everything is set up, you can open the Dev Box in VS Code by clicking the **Connect to Tunnel** button.
+4. Once everything is set up, you can open the Dev Box in VS Code by clicking the **Connect to Tunnel** button.
 A new VS Code Window should pop up.
  ![Connect to Tunnel Screenshot](InstructionImages/Build2025Images/ConnectTunnel.png)
-6. Choose the Account that you used to start the tunnel ( Select Microsoft in this case)
+5. Choose the Account that you used to start the tunnel ( Select Microsoft in this case)
 <img width="599" alt="image" src="https://github.com/user-attachments/assets/68afcf8f-a9b7-4f97-a7e9-371127d3182b" />

-7. Install the Remote Tunnels Extension - The remote tunnels extension is required.
+6. Install the Remote Tunnels Extension - The remote tunnels extension is required.
 Please click on **Install and Reload**.

 ![Install remote](https://github.com/user-attachments/assets/550d5854-70c4-43a8-93f2-74f9398251cb)

-8.Now you have connected to your Dev Box from a Dev Tunnel!
+7.Now you have connected to your Dev Box from a Dev Tunnel!

 ![image](https://github.com/user-attachments/assets/a4561593-2357-438d-81f8-32f5af2ba8a6)